 Divorces are emotionally charged situations, when you add the division of large assets to the mix a divorce may become particularly contentious.

 Many older divorcing spouses feel that divorce is something they should have done years ago, but perhaps they waited for their children to grow up and become self-sufficient.
-In other cases, older spouses realize they no longer have much in common when their children have grown and they begin spending more time together after retirement.
+In other cases, older spouses realize they no longer have much in common when their children have grown, and they begin spending more time together after retirement.
 Or perhaps the extra time allowed spouses to face issues that they buried during their child-raising years.

 Whatever the reason for your senior divorce, you deserve to walk away with dignity.
-A compassionate senior divorce attorney from Ciancio Ciancio Brown, P.C. can help with all of the challenges in a Colorado divorce.
+A compassionate senior divorce attorney from Ciancio Ciancio Brown, P.C. can help with all the challenges in a Colorado divorce.

 You are facing a complicated legal process ahead as someone getting divorced over the age of 50.
 While you may not have to deal with issues that younger couples have, such as child custody or child support, you can encounter other challenges.
 I